Fire safety

 Do not

-ON HEARING THE FIRE ALARM AND YOU ARE IN YOUR FLAT:
+FIRE ALARM IN ANOTHER FLAT:

 Fire doors